 And notice that Occam’s Razor is not one of the basic practical assumptions.
-It certainly is enormously useful as a rule of thumb and only a fool would fail to test his ideas against Occam, but it is only a convenient tool, a basis for principles of elegance of theory and parsimony of things assumed, not a proof of validity.
+It certainly is enormously useful as a rule of thumb and only a fool would fail to test his ideas against Occam, but it is no more than a convenient tool, a basis for principles of elegance of theory and parsimony of things assumed, not a proof of validity.

 The current discussion is mainly about empirical science -- formal disciplines have little to do with belief, since one can construct as many independent formal axiomatic structures as one likes, to be compatible with practically any coherent belief one likes, or none at all.
 These structures would not differ in "correctness" but only in their interest or usefulness and applicability.

 In spite of the popularity of the phrase: "scientific proof", empirical science has little to do with formal proof.
-Because of their inherent uncertainties, observations cannot formally prove anything, but they do permit us to compare the defensibility of rival hypotheses that imply observable phenomena.
+Because of their inherent uncertainties and assumptions, as Duhem and Quine variously pointed out in terms of underdetermination, observations cannot formally prove anything, but they do permit us to compare the defensibility of rival hypotheses that imply observable phenomena.
 Observations that constitute confirming instances of predictions, can be used as a basis for establishing working hypotheses, a weak form of support that can be assessed in terms of statistical theory.
 The currently most popular example of such a confirming instance is called falsification.
 When the prediction of a hypothesis X fails, then this is taken as confirmation of the hypothesis not-X.